The Illusion of Frameworks: Why Checklists Can’t Deliver Confidence – The Assurance Mandate Series – Part 2

 DVMS Organizational Benefits

-Instead of replacing existing operational frameworks, the DVMS elevates them—connecting and contextualizing their data into actionable intelligence that validates performance and exposes the reasons behind unmet outcomes.
+Instead of replacing existing operational frameworks and their management systems, the DVMS elevates them—connecting and contextualizing their data into actionable intelligence that validates performance and exposes the reasons behind unmet outcomes.

 By adopting a DVMS, organizations are positioned to: